 Unlike an IRA or 401K account, a TRS retirement benefit is not impacted by stock market performance.
 The State of Georgia guarantees TRS members will receive retirement income for life.
 Also, depending on the plan of retirement chosen, a TRS retirement benefit can be passed to a beneficiary at a member’s death, and the beneficiary continues to receive this income until his or her death.

-TRS manages the retirement accounts of 223,529 active members, and pays a monthly benefit to 109,347 retired members and survivors.
-TRS retiree payroll is in excess of $3.8 billion dollars per year.
+TRS manages the retirement accounts of 277,000 active members, and pays a monthly benefit to 137,000 retired members and survivors.
+TRS retiree payroll is in excess of $5.4 billion dollars per year.

 TRS benefits are administered and paid in accordance with laws enacted by the Georgia Legislature.